 Set a beautiful table and serve a great meal perfect for mom groups, or your besties.

 Spring entertaining is unique in that it’s a time to incorporate soft colors, lots of floral details, and the menu begins to take a turn.
 We typically say goodbye to the soup bar, and hello to lighter fare like salads and chicken dishes.

-There are so many occasions to host a girls only lunch party.
-Here are some more decorating ideas and menus to check out.
+There are so many themes and occasions to host a girls only lunch party.
+And it’s fun to mix and match decorating ideas and menus.

-- Host a lovely party outside with these ideas for a garden party.
+- Host a lovely party outside with these ideas for a garden party theme.